myano/sophia/README.rst

 Install
 -------

-sophia should work out of the box. sophia does use quite a bit of CPAN modules.
-An archive of CPAN modules is included with sophia in the cpan directory.
-Just extract that tarball into the cpan directory.
-Make sure that the extracted files are in the cpan directory. cd cpan tar -jxf cpan.tar.bz2

 You need to set a configuration file.
 Copy ``etc/sophia.conf.example`` to ``etc/sophia.conf``.
 Once you copy this file, open it up and change the necessary settings.
 Also if you want all the modules to load on start, copy ``etc/sophia.modules.conf.example`` to ``etc/sophia.modules.conf``.